[February 2, 2026]

 Why This Matters for Headless CMS Users

-If you're using a headless CMS like Sanity, Contentful, or Strapi — especially on a free tier — API rate limits are a real concern.
+If you're using a headless CMS like Sanity, Contentful, or Strapi, especially on a free tier, API rate limits are a real concern.
 Sanity's free plan, for example, includes a generous but finite number of API requests per month.
 If every page visit triggers a fresh GROQ query, those requests add up fast.
-A blog with moderate traffic can easily burn through the free quota.

 With ISR and a revalidate of 3600 seconds, a page that gets 10,000 visits per hour still only makes one API call to Sanity.
 The other 9,999 visitors get the cached static page.
 Your CMS barely notices.

 Time-based revalidation is great, but what about instant updates?
 If you publish a new blog post, you don't want to wait up to an hour for it to appear.
-That's where on-demand revalidation via webhooks comes in.
+That is where on-demand revalidation via webhooks comes in.

 The Practical Impact

 On this very site, every page uses ISR with a one-hour revalidate window.
 A Sanity webhook triggers on-demand revalidation when content changes.
-The effect: Sanity's API gets called a handful of times per day instead of thousands.
-The free tier is more than enough — and the site loads instantly for every visitor.
+The effect: Sanity API gets called a handful of times per day instead of thousands.
+The free tier is more than enough, and the site loads instantly for every visitor.

 For anyone building content-driven sites on a budget, the combination of Next.js ISR and CMS webhooks isn't just a nice optimization.
-It's the architecture that makes the free tier genuinely viable for production.
+It is the architecture that makes the free tier genuinely viable for production.

 Next.js, ISR, and Why Your CMS Barely Needs to Break a Sweat - Image 1